thysultan/cssCharts.js/README.md

 $('.donut-chart').cssCharts({type:"donut"}).trigger('show-donut-chart');
 ```

 that's it, style to your hearts content.
+For the rest see index.html for an example implementation.